-In optimal conditions, metabolism functions in a state of balance, or homeostasis, regulating various parameters such as body temperature, energy intake and expenditure, glucose, appetite and energy-related levels, etc. The endocannabinoid system is contributing to homeostasis by controlling appetite, food intake and energy balance.
+In optimal conditions, metabolism functions in a state of balance, or homeostasis, regulating various parameters such as body temperature, energy intake and expenditure, glucose, appetite and energy-related levels, etc. The endocannabinoid system, via its cannabinoid receptors type 1 (CB1), is contributing to homeostasis by influencing appetite, lipid metabolism, glycemic control and the overall energy balance.

 Overactivity of peripheral CB1 receptors plays a key role in diabetic nephropathy and research in preclinical models has shown that the inhibition of CB1 signaling has the potential to prevent the impairment of kidney function.

 Inversago believes that the development of peripheral CB1 inhibitors represents a promising therapeutic avenue for such a metabolic disorder.
 Leveraging the benefit of a safe and potent peripheral CB1 blockade represents an opportunity to address a significant unmet medical need affecting a growing number of patients globally.

 Inhibition in Chronic

 A New Therapeutic